deannreid/CTF-Writeups/HackTheBox/Retired/Insane/Sizzle/Sizzle - Writeup.md

 [-] Kerberos SessionError: KRB_AP_ERR_SKEW(Clock skew too great)
 ```

-was stumped for a good 15 minutes figuring out what was wrong here not gonna lie.
+I was stumped for a good 15 minutes figuring out what was wrong here not gonna lie.

 turns out the date was wrong by about 10 minutes. (shocker), probably should've googled it.